 Robinson v.
 Wentzell

-If, as is often the case, too few white or Asian students apply for Hartford magnet schools, Black and Hispanic students are denied admission—only because letting them in would upset a school’s 25/75 ratio.
-When this happens, available seats are left empty, and these schools run at less-than-full capacity.
+When too few white or Asian students apply for Hartford magnet schools, Black and Hispanic students are denied admission—only because letting them in would upset a school’s 25/75 ratio.
+When this happens, available seats remain empty, and these schools run at less-than-full capacity.

 In short, rather than allow Black and other minority children to fill available seats in Hartford’s magnet schools, the state’s arbitrary and unconstitutional racial quotas require these schools to close their doors to minority students.
-Hartford’s Black and Hispanic students are therefore denied the same opportunity to attend the City’s magnet schools only because of their race.
+Hartford’s Black and Hispanic students don’t have the same opportunity to attend magnet schools because of their race.

-The state’s policy violates the Equal Protection Clause of the Fourteenth Amendment and violates the civil rights of Hartford’s Black and Hispanic students.
+This race-based student quota violates the Equal Protection guarantees of the Fourteenth Amendment and violates the civil rights of Hartford’s Black and Hispanic students.